Fred The Tree On Seven Mile Bridge

 Over time, Fred the Tree has become something of a folk hero.
 Travelers along the Overseas Highway slow down to snap pictures, and locals have rallied to protect this unique symbol of resilience.
 Some even decorate Fred for holidays, adding a festive flair to the lone tree.
 During Christmas, Fred is often adorned with ornaments, and around patriotic holidays, Fred may sport American flags.

-Though small, Fred stands tall in the hearts of many who see him as a testament to endurance, perseverance, and nature’s ability to reclaim even the most unlikely places.
+Though small, Fred stands tall in the hearts of many who see him as a testament to perseverance and nature’s ability to reclaim the most unlikely places.

 Preserving Fred

 While Fred has captured the affection of many, the old bridge where Fred lives has deteriorated significantly.
-Pieces of concrete have fallen away, and concerns over safety have led to debates about preserving both Fred and the historic old Seven Mile Bridge.
-Efforts have been made to restore parts of the bridge for pedestrian use, allowing people to get closer to this beloved tree and keep Fred safe for future generations to admire.
+Pieces of concrete have fallen away, and safety concerns have led to debates about preserving both Fred and the historic old Seven Mile Bridge.
+Efforts have been made to restore parts of the bridge for pedestrian use.
+This would allow people to get closer to the beloved tree and keep Fred safe for future generations to admire.

 Fred the Tree: A Must-See in the Keys